Preamble

 14.8.

-Review Board shall issue a ruling on a protest within two weeks from the date
+issue a ruling on a protest within two weeks from the date the protest was

-the protest was filed and a ruling on a trade dispute within a week of the date
+filed and a ruling on a trade dispute within a week of the date of dispute.

 14.9.